jcostom/guides/homebridge-docker-ubuntu/README.md

 * UID / GID both 1001
 * America/New_York timezone
-* Config data stored in /home/homebridge on the host
+* Config data stored in /home/homebridge on the host, maps to /homebridge *inside* the container.

 ```
 docker run -d \